2nd Chronicles Chapter 18

 , I will disguise myself, and I will go to the battle; but put you on your robes.
 So the king of Israel disguised himself; and they went to the battle.

-18:30 Now the king of Syria had commanded the captains of the chariots that were with him, saying, Fight ya’ll not with small or great, save only with the king of Israel.
+18:30 Now the king of Syria (Aram or Arameans meaning exalted) had commanded the captains of the chariots that were with him, saying, Don’t y’all fight with small or great, except only with the king of Israel.

 18:31 And it so happened, when the captains of the chariots saw Jehoshaphatיְהוֹשָׁפָט